BosanHsu/Sports_Research/Fantasy Baseball Draft: Reinforcement Learning for Optimal Team Selection/README.md

 # Fantasy Baseball Draft with Reinforcement Learning

+### Honored by INFORMS with selection for its poster competition, highlighting the project’s contribution to AI-driven resource optimization and sports analytics.
 This project builds a smart fantasy baseball draft simulator using Reinforcement Learning (RL).
 It trains a Deep Q-Network (DQN) agent to make better draft decisions than traditional strategies by simulating hundreds of fantasy drafts and learning from the results.

 ## 📘 What This Project Does